-There’s nothing like a good teacher to inspire you in a subject.
-That applies to whatever discipline you are studying.
-From science to the guitar, from history to painting, a teacher who knows their stuff – and who can share their passion for it with you – is indispensable.
+There’s nothing like a good teacher to inspire you in a subject: that applies to whatever you are learning about.
+From science to the guitar and from history to painting, a teacher who knows their stuff and who can ignite in you a passion for it is indispensable.

-And, in the study of all things biological, getting to grips with the theory and remembering the facts is crucial – and a teacher who knows and loves their subject is the best way to learn any of it.
+In your studies of the diverse discipline we call biology, getting to grips with the theory and remembering the facts is crucial.
+Learning from a teacher who knows and loves their subject matter is the best way to learn any of it.

-This is why we have put together a selection of some of the best teachers, tutors, and classes around to help you in your journey through the biological sciences – no matter at what stage of your studies you are, no matter what qualification or topic you are aiming for.
+This is why we have put together a selection of some of the best teachers, tutors, and classes around to help you in your journey through the biological sciences – no matter at what stage of your studies you are and no matter what qualification or branch of the discipline you are aiming for.

-So, if you are based in Leeds, quit struggling with your biology textbook and listen up.
-Whether you are an undergraduate looking for further help in your biology degree, or a GCSE student hoping to smash your exams – or else an adult learner approaching life science for the first time – there will be someone here for you.
+Whether you are an undergraduate looking for further help in your biology degree, a GCSE or A-Levels student hoping to smash your exams; or even an adult learner approaching this Life Science for the first time – have we got the courses for you!

 Biology is a broad and diverse subject – and its breadth means there’s something for everyone.
 From the tiny things of cellular and molecular biology – including genetics and the study of bacteria – to the biological processes at the ecosystem level, in biodiversity, conservation, and animal behaviour, the biological science includes all the living things in the world.